ray-1337/discord-music-bot/README.md

 # Disclaimer
 This repository is a bit unstable, such as loop command, etc. But, the rest of it is fine.
 I will gradually fix, or add more features in it.

+# Motivation
+I have a few friends, hanging out but they couldn't find a single functional Discord music bot from YouTube.<br/>
+We've tried Uzox, Hydra, MEE6, Jockie Bot, and similar.
+But, none of them are working.<br/>
+I was disappointed and said, you know what, F- it.<br/>
+So, I've tried to create my own from scratch, while keeping it simple and easier to use.

 # Library
 I use:
 - [oceanic](https://npmjs.com/oceanic.js) for the Discord library.